 1) The script is loaded asynchronously.

-This means that that the Hotjar script does not halt your site from loading its own assets.
-This ensures your visitor's experience is not jeopardised.
+This means that the Hotjar script does not stop your site from loading its own assets.
+This ensures your visitor's experience is not jeopardized.

 2) The script is served through a Content Distribution Network (CDN).